dkirby-ms/jsdrop_kaito/docs/README.md

 ### Step 3: Deploy KAITO and a falcon-7b-instruct model and ask a question

-Next, open a new shell.  we will run the install_kaito.sh script deploy KAITO and ask an LLM a question.
+Next, open a new shell.
+Run the install_kaito.sh script deploy KAITO and ask an LLM a question.

     chmod 700 ./infra/scripts/install_kaito.sh
     ./infra/scripts/install_kaito.sh